Intro to Compassionate Listening: Healing Our World from the Inside Out with Sharon Gubbay Helfer

 - Speaking from the Heart, with Language that Reflects a Healing Intention

 This online course will be held on Zoom.
 It is highly experiential and requires your full presence, participation, and commitment to show up without distraction.
-We ask that you please attend each session since being together consistently enables us to build trust in one another and each session builds on the previous one.
+Your presence at each and every session is essential and valued.
+We ask that you please attend each session, since being together consistently enables us to build trust in one another, and each session builds on the previous one.

 In order to make the most of your experience and support others' learning and engagement, please: